MuhaddiMu/Idea-ReVue/README.md

   <br><br>

 ## Inspiration 😍
-> When you write down 10 ideas a day like James Altucher recommends, you will have thousands of ways you can make money and improve your life by the end of the year.
+> When you write down 10 ideas a day as James Altucher recommends, you will have thousands of ways you can make money and improve your life by the end of the year.
 Even if 90% of your ideas are total crap, you’ll still have 365 high quality and actionable ideas that can change your life.

 ## Technology Stack 👓
 **Backend**
  - Firebase

-**Frontent**
+**Frontend**
  - Vue.Js
  - Vuetify (Material Design Vue Framework)